How are Bee and Wasp Stings Different?

 • Hire a professional exterminator: If you find a nest on your property, call a professional to have it removed safely.

 If you do all of that and still wind up with a nest full of sharp-ended invaders, that’s okay.
 All it means is that it’s time to hire a professional wasp and bee exterminator.
-And if you’re a household in the Knoxville area, the best bee and wasp nest removal is done through Russell’s Pest Control.
+And if you have a household in Knoxville, the best bee and wasp residential services are done through Russell’s Pest Control.

 Treating Bee and Wasp Stings